 Counterconditioning is a dog training strategy used to treat dog anxiety.
 The purpose of counterconditioning is to change your pooch's response to anxiety-inducing stimuli.
 Usually, professional dog trainers teach anxious dogs to sit or focus on their owners instead of displaying anxious or aggressive behaviour.

-Essential, by teaching your dog to meet new people, other dogs, animals or enjoy new places and experiences, you help avoid and decrease exaggerated fight or flight responses driven by anxiety.
+Proper dog socialisation helps prevent fur kids from developing anxiety, becoming overly protective and lashing out.
+By teaching your dogs to meet new people, other dogs, animals or enjoy new places and experiences, you’ll help them decrease and even avoid the exaggerated fight or flight responses driven by anxiety.

 Click here to learn more about Valgray and our story.

-Kindly Sign Up for our newsletter for heartwarming stories, exciting articles and news regarding our furry loved ones!
+Sign Up for our newsletter for heartwarming stories, exciting articles and news regarding our furry loved ones!
 Remember to connect with us on Facebook and Instagram to stay up to date with all the latest Valgray news, happenings and fun!

 To view our Valgray Blog disclaimer, click here.